The Artist and Artwork

-I find the natural world so stunning and I’m fascinated with the variety it comes in and how much it can change.
-I think of each piece being individual, but as a different part of the same universe.
-The scenes I create are more about portraying feelings and ideas rather than creating realistic places.
-The sites I depict are often isolated.
+I find the natural world so stunning and I love the variety it can have and how much it changes.
+I think of my pieces being individual, but as different parts of the same universe.
+The scenes I depict are more about conveying a feeling rather than creating a place that could exist in our world.
+These sites are often isolated.
 Not only because I find untouched nature pretty, but I find peace within solitude.
-Some pieces are more conceptual than others, but I am more concerned with formal qualities and aesthetics.
+I love the idea of creating a world someone can immerse themselves in.
+Some paintings are more conceptual than others, but I am more concerned with formal qualities and aesthetics.
 I want my work to be beautiful.

 Besides nature, one of my biggest influences is music; particularly score from video games and films.
 Regardless if I’m painting or not, I am always up for listening to instrumentals.
 It’s easy for me to get lost in the sound and let my imagination wander.
 Other than that, video games, animation, and photography also inspire my work.